Blog Details

 Playdough Creations

 Playdough ranks among the most versatile and beloved tactile materials for young children.
 This simple, squishy substance offers endless creative possibilities while secretly building crucial hand strength and coordination in your 3-year-old.
+As children squeeze, roll, and poke playdough, they also practice finger isolation, which is important for developing control over individual finger movements.

 What is Playdough Creations